simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 28-Dec 30 2025
+Solar Radiation Storm Forecast for Dec 29-Dec 31 2025

-              Dec 28  Dec 29  Dec 30
+              Dec 29  Dec 30  Dec 31
-S1 or greater   15%     10%     10%
+S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) storm levels on 28-30 Dec.
+Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) levels over 29-31 Dec.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Dec 27 2025 0150 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 28 2025 2239 UTC.

-Radio Blackout Forecast for Dec 28-Dec 30 2025
+Radio Blackout Forecast for Dec 29-Dec 31 2025

-              Dec 28        Dec 29        Dec 30
+              Dec 29        Dec 30        Dec 31
-R1-R2           65%           65%           65%
+R1-R2           45%           45%           45%
-R3 or greater   20%           20%           20%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely on 28-30 Dec, with a slight chance for an isolated R3 (Strong) or greater event.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for an R3 (Strong) or greater event, over 29-31 Dec.

 ```